-One of the most common complaints of patients presenting to a facial plastic surgeon’s office are those regarding the nose.
-When the nose is distracting it produces disharmony with the face, and one’s view is automatically guided away from other pleasing facial features.
+One of the most common complaints of patients in a facial plastic surgeon’s office are regarding the nose.
+When one’s nose is distracting it produces disharmony with the face, and the view is automatically guided away from other pleasing facial features.
 For example, someone with “beautiful eyes” will always have a nose that is in proportion with the rest of the face.
 When choosing a rhinoplasty surgeon it is important to find someone who understands both the cosmetic and functional aspect of nasal anatomy.
 It is also important for the doctor and patient to have a way to properly discuss individual ideals of nasal beauty.

 When discussing a procedure that will alter the shape of a persons nose, it is often difficult to convey the effect.
 Furthermore, the surgeon’s view of the ideal nose on a person’s face may be different from the patient’s view.
 While aesthetic ideals of nasal proportion have been described, how the nose will harmonize with the rest of the face must be individualized.
 For example, generally a woman’s nasal bridge should be flat to slightly concave.
 Most would say that a convex nasal bridge on a woman is masculinizing.
 However, this rule can not be universally applied.
 Artistic creation of a nose that is in complete harmony with the rest of the face and fits the patient’s view of beauty is the goal.
 Preoperative patient and surgeon communication is imperative.
 Use of computer imaging to fully convey these thoughts are very important.
 Please refer to the 3D imaging section for further discussion of computer imaging.

 Rhinoplasty Surgical Approaches in Salt Lake City UT area